machinat/sociably/website/docs/getting-started.md

 ### Core Modules

-This document will bring you through how to make a cross-platform app with enriched conversational UIs step by step.
+This document will bring you through how to make a cross-platform app with enriched conversational UI step by step.

 Machinat codebase is separated into packages that you can optionally install only what you need.
 First you need to add the `core` module and also the `http`